OdyAsh/OdyAsh-Notes/Sciences/Applied Sciences/Programming/Data Engineering/GCP/GCP Professional Data Engineer Question Dump 3 - Memorize.md

 ·         D. Set up VPC Network Peering between Project A and Project B. Create a Compute Engine instance without external IP address in Project B on the peered subnet to serve as a proxy server to the Cloud SQL database.

 Sol: A. (even though some answered with D. ...
 I'll just answer with A.)

+# Question #: 218
+Topic #: 1

+You have a Cloud SQL for PostgreSQL instance in Region1 with one read replica in Region2 and another read replica in Region3.
+An unexpected event in Region1                                            requires that you perform disaster recovery by promoting a read replica in Region2.
+You need to ensure that your application has the same database capacity available before you switch over the connections.
+What should you do?

+·         A. Enable zonal high availability on the primary instance.
+Create a new read replica in a new region.

+·         B. Create a cascading read replica from the existing read replica in Region3.

+·         C. Create two new read replicas from the new primary instance, one in Region3 and one in a new region. <mark style="background: #FFF3A3A6;">(Ie., cross-region read replicas)</mark>

+·         D. Create a new read replica in Region1, promote the new read replica to be the primary instance, and enable zonal high availability.

+<mark style="background: #FF5582A6;">Sol: C.</mark>